KelCodesStuff/FetchProject/README.md

 ### Focus Areas: What specific areas of the project did you prioritize?
 Why did you choose to focus on these areas?
 I prioritized the Views of the app.
-I chose that area because prioritizing areas users interact with is very important.
+I chose that area because prioritizing areas users interact with the most is very important.

 ### Time Spent: Approximately how long did you spend working on this project?
 How did you allocate your time?
 I spent about six hours total over two days.